brianhill/deep-springs-observatory/index.md

 The dome is the [Aphelion 7 ft Model](https://www.apheliondomes.com/products.html) purchased used from [Antelope Hills Observatory](http://www.antelopehillsobservatory.org).
 The usable height inside has been increased to 81&frac12;&rdquo; with a 12-sided concrete riser and 24-sided sill plate.

 Two short steps north of the dome, a control room will provide an attractive space for two people to take data and work.
-High-grade PVC conduit has been placed underground between the dome and the control room to carry data and power.

-## Optics
+## Telescope and Mount

 Depending upon availability, the dome will house either a [Meade LX200 EMC 10&rdquo;](./resources/LX200_Classic_Manual.pdf) or a [Celestron EdgeHD 11](https://www.celestron.com/products/edgehd-11-optical-tube-assembly-cge-dovetail).

-Meade 10&rdquo;; OTA (optical tube assembly):
+Meade 10&rdquo; OTA (optical tube assembly):

 ![Meade LX200 EMC 10](./photos/MeadeLX200EMC.jpg)